jonfeavel/portfolio/_posts/2026-02-07-google-analytics.md

   </div>
 </div>

-This project demonstrates how I approach ambiguous data problems: framing the right questions, grounding analysis in real user context, and translating insight into decisions teams can act on.

 ---

 ## Additional Context & Sampling

-### Objective
-Take raw, quantitative fitness usage data and transform it into actionable insight by contextualizing the data through personas and behavioral framing, applying a structured analytical workflow, and producing product and marketing recommendations grounded in observed user behavior.
+In this exercise, our **objective** was to leverage quantitative fitness usage data and transform it into actionable insight, by contextualizing the data thorugh personas and behavior framing, applying a structured analytical workflow, and producing product & marketing recommendations grounded in observed user behavior.
+The output was an executive style presentation that would be shared with, or distributed to, stakeholders to accelerate alignment and ultimately action product feature evolution.
+See below for a sampling of the executive presentation, of which you can download in full at the link below.

-### Key Observations & Insights
-The following snapshots represent a sample of the analytical process, from initial framing and persona development to the final synthesis of behavioral data.

 ![Project Overview]({{ '/assets/bellabeat-intro.PNG' | relative_url }})
 *Figure 1: High-level framing for enhancing Bellabeat marketing strategies via user data.*